jayjaynandy/RBF-CNN/README.md

 Please note that, our RBF-CNN models become robust once it achieves `~100% training accuracy`.
 Weights for the trained models are provided in `./trained_weights/`.

-Link for trained models and additional files will be provided soon!

 ## Testing
 Please follow the code: `test_script.py`.